 - Ibrutinib for mantle cell lymphoma, marginal zone lymphoma, and lymphoplasmocytic lymphoma.

 - Acalabrutinib for mantle cell lymphoma.

 Once treatment starts for relapsed disease, you will be monitored closely for evidence that the treatment is working.
 Adjustments are made to enhance its effectiveness and your tolerance for the therapy.

-The Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) Adult Lymphoma Program operates a large and growing research program.
+The Dana-Farber Brigham Cancer Center Adult Lymphoma Program operates a large and growing research program.
 We have approximately 25 clinical trials actively enrolling patients for the treatment of both newly diagnosed and relapsed/refractory lymphomas.

 All our clinical trials aim to increase the number of patients entering into remissions — particularly complete remissions — as well as increase the duration of these remissions.
 Another goal of the program's clinical research effort is to make the treatment